Getting a survey is one of the most important things you can do when preparing to buy a property. But which one do you need?

 Will give on-going maintenance advice for the property

-Provides an overview of the condition of the services based on visual inspection - they will not test the services
+Provides an overview of the condition based on visual inspection - they will not manually test

-It involves checks on all easily accessible areas such as roof or cellar space, underneath the floors etc. Also attention will be paid to any issues which compromise the structural integrity of the building like damping problems, dry rot, wood worm infestation or any potential hazards such as existence of large trees close to the structure.
+- Looks at any issues that might compromise structural integrity of the building, like damp, dry rot, wood worm infestation or any potential hazards such as large trees close to the structure.

 Can be applied to any age of property but is particularly helpful for old, large properties built with unconventional materials